Jean Grainger first began writing fiction at the suggestion of her clients who enjoyed her stories as she guided tours around the Emerald Isle.

 Irish American Mom

 P.S.
 Just want to let you all know I have many more books and some giveaways to share with you during the coming week.
-I’ll be introducing a new book about the Irish at the Alamo, a father’s memoir of his beloved Ireland and a genealogy guide, amongst others.
+I’ll be introducing a new book about the Irish at the Alamo, and a genealogy guide, amongst others.
 So stop by whenever you get a chance.